MicrosoftDocs/winrt-api/windows.networking.sockets/streamsocket_connectasync_238604852.md

 An app can retrieve a valid [NetworkAdapter](../windows.networking.connectivity/networkadapter.md) by inspecting a [HostName](../windows.networking/hostname.md) instance (using the [NetworkInformation.GetHostNames](../windows.networking.connectivity/networkinformation_gethostnames.md) method, for example) and retrieving the [IPInformation](../windows.networking.connectivity/ipinformation.md) object from the [Hostname.IPInformation](../windows.networking/hostname_ipinformation.md) property.
 The [IPInformation.NetworkAdapter](../windows.networking.connectivity/ipinformation_networkadapter.md) property can be used to retrieve the associated [NetworkAdapter](../windows.networking.connectivity/networkadapter.md).

-In a Windows Store app, the [StreamSocket](streamsocket.md) class supports connecting to a remote endpoint when proxies are required to complete the connection.
+In a UWP app, the [StreamSocket](streamsocket.md) class supports connecting to a remote endpoint when proxies are required to complete the connection.
 This support for proxies is automatic and transparent to the app.
 However, connecting through proxies is not supported when a specific network adapter is selected.
 So proxy support is disabled when the [ConnectAsync(HostName, String, SocketProtectionLevel, NetworkAdapter)](streamsocket_connectasync_238604852.md) method is used.
 For more detailed information, see the remarks on *Support for proxies* in the [StreamSocket](streamsocket.md) class reference.

-In a Windows Phone Store app, the [StreamSocket](streamsocket.md) class does not provide automatic support for proxies.
+In a Windows Phone 8.x app, the [StreamSocket](streamsocket.md) class does not provide automatic support for proxies.

 ## -examples